-That's why it's so difficult for millions of girls and women to receive accurate ADHD diagnoses, if any; not only can ADHD can look like depression, OCD, and anxiety disorders (and vice versa), but psychiatrists, parents, and educators are less likely to suspect that a well-behaved girl—let alone a high-achieving woman—could be struggling with a condition associated with boys who maintain gym-class-dodgeball levels of hyperactivity at all times.
+That’s why it’s so difficult for millions of girls and women to receive accurate ADHD diagnoses, if any; not only can ADHD can look like mood disorders, OCD, and anxiety disorders (and vice versa), but psychiatrists, parents, and educators are less likely to suspect that a well-behaved girl — let alone a high-achieving woman — could be struggling with a condition associated with boys who maintain gym-class-dodgeball levels of hyperactivity at all times.

 People told me, “You need to study harder!”
 But there was no one who studied harder than I did.

 Solden stood on the main wooden stage, addressing a crowd of 100-something women, aged 20 to 70, and a handful of men, all seated at round, white tables in a large heated tent.
 Solden, who has a smooth brown bob and wears expertly applied makeup, smiles when she speaks and manages to exude a warm, encouraging energy even when she’s talking about the “wounds women carry with them.”